suave-ucsd/SuAVE-Documentation/limesurvey_suave/limesurvey_setup.md

 <p>Thank you for participating in this survey!</p>
 ```

 **Important:** Replace the "123456" in the code with the survey id you wrote down in the previous step.
 Your SuAVE setup will not work without doing so.
-Also, make sure there are spaces around curly braces in the data: { survey_id: 123456 } line
+Also, make sure there are spaces around the curly braces in the "data: { survey_id: 123456 }" line.

 ![Image of "End Message" script after replacing survey id](./assets/template_survey_script.png)